Kuperee the Black Kangaroo

 When Kuperee returned, the brothers hurled their spears at him but they broke, unable to pierce his thick hide.
 Enraged, Kuperee rammed the tree, trying to knock it down so he could kill the brothers.
 He had almost succeeded when Indinia, leaning down from above, struck him a mighty blow with the magic axe, so hard it embedded in Kuperee’s skull, killing him instantly.
 Elated with their success, the brothers returned home to tell their tribe they could now hunt and camp on the plains and billabong in safety.

-100% of the sale price goes directly to the artist.
+100% of the artwork price goes directly to the artist.

 This artwork is UNSTRETCHED.

-This painting will be stretched by The Torch, at no additional cost.
+This painting will be stretched by The Torch.
 Please allow up to three weeks for stretching.
-Fo
+For more information p